cybersecgeek/REDACTED_Incident_Response_Report_Nov_11_2020/REDACTED_Incident_Response_Report.md

 Checked Firewall Rules

 Looked for remote desktop software.
-None was installed.
+None were installed.

 Checked for established connections with netstat via the Terminal.